Agoric/ERTP/CHAINMAIL.md

 [contractHost](https://github.com/Agoric/ERTP/blob/master/core/contractHost.chainmail),
 [issuers](https://github.com/Agoric/ERTP/blob/master/core/issuers.chainmail).

-We have several ideas for making use of chainmail descriptions in addition to formal proofs:
+We have several other ideas for making use of chainmail descriptions:

 * We might enable our CapTP protocol to detect and enforce compliance with object interfaces
 * Generate TypeScript code to cross-check type consistency